-ALLERGY AND ASTHMA ACTION PLAN: A signed copy of this form must be on file, detailing any allergies, food or otherwise, from which their child suffers, at the time of enrollment, or when the allergy is discovered.
+- ALLERGY AND ASTHMA ACTION PLAN: A signed copy of this form must be on file, detailing any allergies, food or otherwise, from which their child suffers, at the time of enrollment, or when the allergy is discovered.
 This form is also used to document asthma or other food restrictions such as gluten intolerances.
-Please do not use this form to request food preferences such as "no juice" or "no sugar."
-WAIVER AND RELEASE OF CLAIMS FOR MEDICAL CONDITIONS INCLUDING ALLERGIES, ASTHMA, AND SPECIAL NEEDS: Parents must also execute a "Waiver and Release of Claims for Medical Conditions" form.
-This form acknowledges that Suzuki cannot provide specialized care to the child based on the child's condition, if they exercise the normal degree of duty, skill, and care.
+Please do not use this form to request food preferences such as "no juice" or "no sugar." - WAIVER AND RELEASE OF CLAIMS FOR MEDICAL CONDITIONS INCLUDING ALLERGIES, ASTHMA, AND SPECIAL NEEDS: Parents must also execute a "Waiver and Release of Claims for Medical Conditions" form.
+This form acknowledges that Suzuki cannot provide specialized care to the child based on the child's condition, and that said Parent will release and hold harmless the School and its employees if they exercise the normal degree of duty, skill, and care.